-Kelly Bensimon On ‘RHONY’ Fans: ‘They Want Me To Be Crazy,’ ‘It’s Sad’
+Kelly Bensimon On ‘RHONY’ Fans: ‘They Want Me To Be Crazy.
+It’s Sad’

 A post shared by Kelly Killoren Bensimon (@kellybensimon) on

 Since Kelly Bensimon already has this persona in the reality world of being crazy because of her breakdown in St. John’s during the third season of The Real Housewives of New York, it is possible that she will never be able to shed the “crazy woman” persona.
-Maybe she’d be better off leaving the reality world behind for good since she is a mother of two adorable girls.
+Maybe she’d be better off leaving the reality world behind for good, since she is a mother of two adorable girls.
 It is possible that viewers’ comments will be hurtful and won’t do her or her family any good should she decide to return to the show.

 What do you think of Kelly Bensimon’s tweets about Real Housewives of New York viewers thinking she’s crazy?
 Do you think she will ever be able to shed that persona if she goes back on the show?